 Most architecture software offers subscription-based pricing, with costs ranging from $1,200 to $2,400 per year.
 SketchUp was the outlier offering a substantially cheaper tiered subscription for students, with pricing starting as low as $299 per year.

-Only two platforms that we reviewed could be purchased with a one-time payment: 3D modeler Rhino for $995 and CAD software ARCHICAD for $4,995.
+Only two platforms that we reviewed could be purchased with a one-time payment: 3D modeler Rhino for $995 and CAD software ARCHICAD whose price is not advertised online.

 Is Architecture Software Worth the Cost?

 Architects who want to compete for clients will find it difficult to land business by drawing by hand on a drafting table.
 The expectations of customers who want to see designs quickly, see multiple versions of a design, or make quick changes necessitate the use of architecture software.

 Having a strong foundation in CAD and 3D design as well as BIM software also allows architects to scale their business or join an existing practice.
 Finally, architecture software that supports photorealistic 3D modeling and virtual walkthroughs can help architects deliver more dynamic and exciting experiences for their clients.